MAP grants are designed to support the work and well-being of performing artists.

 MAP created a partnership with Animating Democracy to incorporate Aesthetic Perspectives: Attributes of Excellence in Arts for Change in our processes as a tool for reviewers to understand, assess, and mitigate their own biases.

 MAP implemented virtual panels, allowing us to put together a national cohort of artists and arts workers to review proposals.
 This shift drastically changed the shape of the decision-making table and exponentially increased the multiplicity of viewpoints and experience brought to bear on the selection process.

 MAP distributed its pool of funds to more than four times the usual number of grantees in response to the COVID-19 pandemic.
 These grants reached more than 1,155 artists.

 MAP joined a consortium of national grantmakers to create Artist Relief, which provided rapid and unrestricted $5,000 relief grants to artists facing dire financial emergencies due to the impact of COVID-19.
 MAP contributed expertise on the Program and Executive Committees and helped build an equitable, simple, yet efficient grant application based on a lottery process.

 In response to ongoing pandemic conditions, MAP reconfigured the program to minimize artist labor and hosted a random selection-based grant process open to 843 artists and ensembles who had already demonstrated alignment with MAP’s mission.
 We provided a brief entry-form and suspended merit-based peer review.

-MAP’s 2022 grant cycle will provide grants of $30,000 to 85 new, live performance projects across all regions of the United States.
-The cycle is no longer accepting applications.
+MAP’s 2022 grant cycle provided grants of $30,000 to 88 new, live performance projects across all regions of the United States.